cosinekitty/astronomy/source/csharp/README.md

 To calculate Sun/Earth Lagrange points, pass in `Body.Sun` for `major_body` and `Body.EMB` (Earth/Moon barycenter) for `minor_body`.
-For Lagrange points of the Sun and any other planet, pass in just that planet by itself, e.g. `Body.Jupiter` for `minor_body`.
+For Lagrange points of the Sun and any other planet, pass in just that planet (e.g. `Body.Jupiter`) for `minor_body`.
 To calculate Earth/Moon Lagrange points, pass in `Body.Earth` and `Body.Moon` for the major and minor bodies respectively.